 The individualised assessment of asylum claims and the use of case-specific COI to this end appear to be widely accepted standards in the jurisprudence of EU member states.
 A clear and compact formula on how this norm should be understood is given in Polish jurisprudence.
+In its exemplary interpretation in the previously quoted PL-16 judgment the Supreme Administrative Court emphasised that individualisation and a clear link to the applicant's personal circumstances is a pivotal condition of obtaining legally relevant COI.48

-The Regional Administrative Court of Warsaw in PL-10 emphasised that refugee status determination primarily requires the evaluation of the asylum-seeker's statements and not the situation in the country of origin above all, referring to the UNHCR Handbook and the consequent jurisprudence of the Supreme Administrative Court of Poland in this respect.
+The Regional Administrative Court of Warsaw in PL-10 also underlined that refugee status determination primarily requires the evaluation of the asylum-seeker's statements and not the situation in the country of origin above all, referring to the UNHCR Handbook and the consequent jurisprudence of the Supreme Administrative Court in this respect.
 Consequently the Court held that

-(...) general remarks on the social-political situation (...), organisations' reports and statements from enclosed academic expert opinions are only relevant to the extent where the circumstances they describe may be directly applied to the applicant.
+[...] general remarks on the social-political situation [...], organisations' reports and statements from enclosed academic expert opinions are only relevant to the extent where the circumstances they describe may be directly applied to the applicant.